 Bardney Hall was built in the early 1700’s as a private residence, and stands on the site of Bardney Abbey Rectory, the Lincolnshire monastery owning much of Barton in the middle ages.
 The Hall is reputed to have a secret tunnel leading to nearby Thornton Abbey, but unfortunately this has never been found!

 The house remained a private dwelling until 1927 when it was sold to the catholic church and used as a convent school.

-Today, Bardney Hall has retained many fine architectural features which reflect the towns growing prosperity during the 18th Century.
-It still displays the opulent grandeur of a bygone age, but with all the comforts of the modern era.
+Today, Bardney Hall has retained many fine architectural features, it still displays the opulent grandeur of a bygone age, but with all the comforts of the modern era.